 - Warranty replacement reportedly take a long time

 A well-known name among builders and mechanics, the Black & Decker BM3B motorcycle battery trickle charger offers a versatile charger at an extremely affordable price.
 The casing measures 5 x 3 x 9.8 inches and has a tough polymer grip on the outside so it fits comfortably and securely in your hand.

 Built into the casing is a mounting bracket so you can secure the charger out of the way on the wall while it is working.
 The charger comes with a set of alligator clips, ring connectors, and even with a cigarette lighter adapter.

 The handheld device is capable of generating 1.5A of current and can charge in both 6V mode and 12V mode.
 Simply flip the switch on the face of the charger to the desired option, plug it in and you are ready to charge.

-The charger is also compatible with a wide range of lead-acid battery types, including AGM batteries as well as GEL and WET batteries.
+The motorcycle battery charger is also compatible with a wide range of lead-acid battery types, including AGM batteries as well as GEL and WET batteries.
 The compatibility with different battery types and volt-switching capacities make the Black & Decker BM38 very versatile.
 It can be used with motorcycles, RVs, cars, snowmobiles, and even personal watercraft.

-Like many charging devices, the Black & Decker BM38 has an integrated set of feedback mechanisms that modulate its performance in real time.
+Like many charging devices, the Black & Decker BM38 has an integrated set of feedback mechanisms that modulate its performance in real-time.
 Built-in circuit protectors prevent voltage drops, short-circuiting, and reverse polarity.